Some hotels have endured the test of time, meanwhile looking just as handsome as on inauguration day.

 During fair weather, our balconies would have provided unobstructed views of the lake below and the Alps beyond.
-Unfortunately, we are only able to peek through the low-hanging clouds and heavy fog here and there.
+Unfortunately, we can only peek through the low-hanging clouds and heavy fog here and there.

 The dramatic weather conditions remind us of pictures we have seen of Scotland.
 But for some reason, it rather fits the atmosphere of this historic grand hotel.

-The indoor pool is perfect for swimming some laps, and children seem to get a kick out of it, too.
+The indoor pool is perfect for swimming some laps, and children also seem to get a kick out of it.
 The adjacent sauna is small but serves its purpose.

 We soak in the hotel's vibes one last time by feeding the historic music box.
-And we make a pact that the next time around, we will be combining a stay with a visit to the nearby Creux du Van, the Swiss Grand Canyon.
+And we make a pact that the next time, we will combine a stay with a visit to the nearby Creux du Van, the Swiss Grand Canyon.

 Grand Hôtel des Rasses